Cultural and Natural Panorama of Indian HimalayaPosted by Arun Joshi on Date September 23, 2014

 Hiking in the Himalaya, the Best Picturesque Landscape

 Nature has bejeweled Himalaya with great care to make it the most exclusive of all mountains and best of its wonders are invented by the daring souls.
 Today, the spirited personae can experiment with different adventure activities and Himalayan tamed trails can offer them the best opportunities.
 Hiking in the Himalayas is one such option that can make one precisely aware about the natural splendor of this world famous mountain.
 For the best hiking experience in the Himalaya, Pindari Glacier in Kumaon district, Hemkund & Valley of Flower in Garhwal, Pin Parvati Valley in Himachal and Roopkund Trek in Uttarakhand are some of the best trails.
 Har Ki Doon is the least explored and most undisturbed trail in the Himalaya where the valley is adorned by the wild Himalayan flowers.
-However, Indrahaar Pass in Himachal offers stunning views of the Indian plains in the South and snow clad Pir Panjal Range and Mani Mahesh Kailash peak in the North.
+However, Indrahar Pass in Himachal offers stunning views of the Indian plains in the South and snow clad Pir Panjal Range and Mani Mahesh Kailash Peak in the North.

 Himalayan Villages, the Destinations of Unparalleled Splendor

 Unlike the villages found in the plains and small hillocks, Himalayan villages are ultimate destinations of serenity and abundant peace.
 Thick forest encloses the huts or artistically built houses which are found to be snow clad in winter.
 If one is on a tour to Uttarakhand, they must try to mingle with Kumaoni clans to know about their culture and lifestyle.
 Similarly Sirasu, a village about 22 km from Rishikesh can let you witness eye catching views of the Himalaya.
 Dhamond is another such village which offers excellent opportunity of driving across River Ganga and witnessing its descent over the giant boulders with strong force.
 Chopta is a village in Garhwal Himalaya and ideal for witnessing clear views of the Himalaya.
-It is also the gateway to the world’s highest Shiva temple Tungnath.
+It is also the gateway to the world’s highest Shiva Temple in Tungnath.
 Mana Village is the last human habitat of Indian Territory and often visited by the pilgrims by trekking.

 Looking at Himalaya through the Cultural Goggles